Make Mine Music: Blue Bayou

 This segment featured animation originally intended for Fantasia using the Claude Debussy musical composition Clair de Lune from Suite bergamasque (conducted by Leopold Stokowski).
 It featured two egrets flying through the Everglades on a moonlit night.
 However, by the time Make Mine Music was released Clair de Lune was replaced by the new song Blue Bayou, performed by the Ken Darby Singers.
 However, the original version of the segment still survives.

 All the Cats Join In

 This segment was one of two sections in which Benny Goodman and his Orchestra contributed.
 Their music played over visuals drawn by an animator's pencil as the action occurred.
-The scene portrayed hepcat teens of the 1940s, being swept away by popular music.
+The scene portrayed hepcats of the 1940s, being swept away by popular music.
 This segment features some mild female nudity that was edited out in both the US and UK DVD releases, although the film's Japanese home video releases features it intact and uncensored.